AlBords/tictactoe/README.md

 - manually rewrite haskell code as scala code
 - create a small scala project
 - divide the program in three parts: api, lib and cli
-- make api and lib reusable as a component behind a rest
+- make api and lib reusable as a component behind a rest api

 ## Details